newrelic/helm-charts/charts/newrelic-logging/README.md

 ```
 # values-newrelic.yaml configuration contents

-# General settings that apply to all the children charts
+# General settings that apply to all the child charts
 global:
   licenseKey: _YOUR_NEW_RELIC_LICENSE_KEY_
   cluster: _K8S_CLUSTER_NAME_

-# Specific configuration for the newrelic-logging children chart
+# Specific configuration for the newrelic-logging child chart
 newrelic-logging:
   fluentBit:
     retryLimit: 10